 The staff duty rota accurately reflected the staff working in the home on a daily basis.
+The duty rota identified the person in charge when the manager was not on duty.

 It was observed that there was enough staff in the home to respond to the needs of the residents in a timely way; and to provide residents with a choice on how they wished to spend their day.
 Staff responded to requests for assistance promptly in a caring and compassionate manner.